Graceful Degradation

 Definition:

 Graceful Degradation refers to a system’s ability to continue partial operation when some components fail, avoiding complete shutdown.
 The system does not simply fail safe by shutting down, but instead maintains as much functionality is possible while still ensuring safety.
-This is a concept that is baked into the Functional Safety Lifecycle and IEC 61511-1.
+This can be applied to hardware but also software if the code is modular.

 Key Points: